alttch/yedb-py/README.md

 ### Building own client

 YEDB uses JSON RPC (https://www.jsonrpc.org/) as the API protocol.
 Any method, listed in yedb.server.METHODS can be called.
+Payloads can be packed either with JSON or with MessagePack.

 ### Working with complicated data structures (embedded only)